A tale of two artists

 In recent years, they’ve added mural-like digital imagery to the repertory, which offers designers some of the flexibility and range of commissioned work.
 The digital images can be scaled by buyers’ designers and “printed to fit,” compared to the standard-size rolls of traditional wallcoverings.

-Mark and Charley work in separate studios in the basement of their handsome San Francisco house.
-Part of the time they work on their own: Charley’s last major gallery show was in 2013; Mark regularly shares his latest work on his blog and sells through select outlets.
-The rest of the day (or evening) they collaborate as Evans & Brown, designing new wallcoverings and developing ideas for new commissions for murals or other large-scale custom programs.
-They are always up for a new visual adventure.
-Contemporary tastes can range far beyond the Italianate, where the Evans & Brown phenomenon took root and flourished, but that’s fine with them.
-“I never wanted to spend the rest of my life painting cherubs on someone’s ceiling,” Charley says.
+Mark and Charley long worked in separate studios in the basement of their handsome San Francisco house.
+(Charley passed away in late 2018.)
+Part of the time they always worked on their own.
+Mark regularly shares his latest work on his blog and sells through select outlets.
+Contemporary tastes can range far beyond the Italianate, where the Evans & Brown phenomenon took root and flourished, but that’s always been fine with them.
+“I never wanted to spend the rest of my life painting cherubs on someone’s ceiling,” Charley said a few years back.
 “Someone can come to us and ask for just about anything, and we’ll figure it out.”

 The Education of Bacchus, in Deauville’s casino